All Episodes

 Now, whether she's right or wrong is not the point.

-The point is, can you I can understand having this fear if you live in China, or if you live in Venezuela, or if you live in Cuba, or if you live in Russia, I can understand this.
+The point is, can you, I can understand having this fear if you live in China, or if you live in Venezuela, or if you live in Cuba, or if you live in Russia, I can understand this if you live in totalitarian regimes where they don't care about you.

 And this guy's gearing up for a new round.

-This guy's gearing up for more cuts in Salary.
+This guy's gearing up for more cuts in salary.

-And he's he's all he's all excited about it.
+And he's all excited about it.

 Kenny Feinberg out there can't wait to get going on this.